LinkedIn MCP Server

 Currently I'm using render.com

 to host the MCP server.
-The configuration is in the config/claude.json
+The configuration for Claude uses streamable-http

 Render requires requirements.txt